DorianMuzi/privacy-policy-Chechen-Latin-Script/README.md

-🔒 Privacy Policy

-Chechen Latin Script is a browser extension with a single purpose:
+# Chechen Latin Script

+**Version:** 1.0
+**Last updated:** April 2025

+## Description
-➡️ Transcribe Chechen text written in Cyrillic script into the 1992 Latin alphabet on web pages.
+The **Chechen Latin Script** project is an extension that automatically transcribes Chechen text written in Cyrillic script to the 1992 Latin alphabet on web pages visited by the user.
+The goal is to facilitate access and reading of Chechen text in a standardized format.

-🧠 Data Collected
+## Features
+- **Automatic transcription:** Converts Chechen Cyrillic text to Latin script directly in your browser.

-✅ No personal data is collected
+- **No data collection:** No personal data is collected or transmitted.

-❌ No browsing history or page content is stored or sent

-❌ No user account or ID is required

-❌ No analytics or tracking

-💾 Local Storage
-The extension uses Chrome’s storage API to locally store user preferences such as:

-Whether automatic transcription is enabled

-These settings are stored locally and never leave the user's device.
+- **Local storage:** Transcription preferences are saved locally on the user's device.

-🌐 Site Access
-The extension requests permission to access all websites (<all_urls>) because Chechen text in Cyrillic can appear anywhere on the web (including Google, Wikipedia, etc.).
-It only processes visible text for local transcription and does not alter, track or collect data from websites.
+- **Website access:** The extension reads only Chechen text in Cyrillic from visited web pages to perform the transcription without altering the page content.

+## Installation
+1. Download the **Chechen Latin Script** extension from [this link](#) (add link if necessary).
+2. Follow the installation instructions specific to your browser (e.g., Chrome, Firefox, etc.).
+3. Enable the extension and start browsing pages containing Chechen text.

+## Usage
+- The extension automatically transcribes Chechen Cyrillic text into Latin script as soon as a page with such text is visited.
+- You can enable/disable automatic transcription through the extension's settings.

-🔐 Security and Transparency
+## Security and Privacy
-Runs entirely locally in the browser

-No tracking, ads or data collection

-Open source and minimal permissions

-📄 Full bilingual privacy policy available here:
-👉 privacy.html
+- **No personal data is collected.**
+- The extension uses **chrome.storage** to store user preferences locally.
+- No data is sent to external servers.

+## Contributing
+Contributions are welcome!
+If you would like to contribute to the project, please follow these steps:
+1. Fork this repository.
+2. Create a new branch for your changes (`git checkout -b feature/my-new-feature`).
+3. Commit your changes (`git commit -m 'Add a new feature'`).
+4. Push your branch (`git push origin feature/my-new-feature`).
+5. Open a Pull Request.

+## Contact
+If you have any questions or suggestions, feel free to contact me:
+📧 **chechenlatin[at]example.com**

+## License
+This project is licensed under the [MIT License](LICENSE).